 By Formerly Angry Daddy

 I bought a pre-lit Christmas tree from Elder Beerman's after-Christmas sale.
 The tree was a display tree, and for some reason when it was taken down all the light sets were unplugged.
 It has been a total nightmare in getting the lights to work.
-The tree was put in a different box with the wrong instructions.
-I have no idea how to even plug the lights up without the schematic diagram.

 When I plug in my pre-lit Christmas tree it only lights up one half of each section.
 What is wrong?